How to Putt Disc Golf

 This type of putting generally combines the spin and push style of putting.
 The problem with this type is it’s very difficult to make generalizations with players using the spush putt.
 But, basically, they can be divided into two categories: the s-class spush putter and the p-class spush putter.
 The s-clash spush putter uses more on spin putting style mechanics rather than the push style putting mechanics.
 The second type is the p-class, where the putter is used way more than the pushing putt style mechanics rather than the spin style mechanics.

-Meanwhile, the takeback for p-class spushers is more downward, finishing towards the inside of the left leg while the arms are slightly bent.
-Then, the move upward to the release lucking out the elbow and following the hand upward pass through the release point.
-They also need to release angled away from the target a little bit since their motions are pulling the discs upward from the inside of their leg.
-The legs should be in a comfortable athletic stance, with the back leg flaring a little bit away from the target.
+P-class spushers have a downward takeback, ending near the inside of the left leg with slightly bent arms.
+They then move upward, locking out the elbow and following the hand past the release point.
+Their release should be angled slightly away from the target as they pull the disc upward from the inside of their leg.
+Maintain a comfortable athletic stance with the back leg flaring slightly away from the target.

 how to putt better in disc golf